thathollywood/PushoverArduino/README.md

 PushoverArduino
 ===============

-Send pushover.net messages from the arduino to your android or iOS device.
+Send pushover.net messages from the Arduino YUN to your android or iOS device.

 If you want to use for example a vaiable in the message, like a temperature reading from a temperature sensor.